anjanthapaliya/blogRepo/content/post/hello.md

  - Functional vs Object Oriented programming patterns
  - Data Science
  - Web technologies
- - or anything else that pique my interest enough to write about it.
+ - or anything else that pique my interest to write about it.

 ----------